 “Approaching his fiftieth birthday, the narrator in My Two Worlds is wandering in an unfamiliar Brazilian city, in search of a park.”
 When I read that on the back of this book, I really couldn’t pass it up.
 A few of my favorite books have just such a wandering motif: Damon Galgut’s In a Strange Room (my review here) and W.G.
 Sebald’s The Rings of Saturn (my review here) come first to mind.
 I’ve also wandered my share of Brazilian cities and have loved that country’s parks.
-So it was with great anticipation that I sat down to read My Two Worlds (Mis dos mundos, 2008; tr. from the Spanish by Margaret B. Carson, 2011).
+So it was with great anticipation that I sat down to read My Two Worlds.

 This is a short but slow book.
 I mean “slow” in a good way, though I certainly wasn’t expecting to take as much time to read it as I did.
 It begins as our narrator is about to turn fifty and is going to deal with it, in part, with a book: